 Base salary.
 The base salary program was designed to compensate Named Executive Officers for specific skills and competencies that the Company requires to provide executive leadership.
 The Company provides Named Executive Officers and other employees with base salary to compensate them for services rendered during the fiscal year.
 Base salary ranges for Named Executive Officers are determined for each executive based on his or her position and responsibility.
-The base salaries of our executives are determined by considering such factors as the level of responsibility for the executive's position:
+The base salaries of our executives are also determined by considering such factors as:

 - experience of the executive;

-- time in position; and
+- time in position;

-- individual performance.
+- individual performance; and

+- level of responsibility for the executive.

-In general, base salary determinations, if any, are considered annually as part of the Company's performance review process as well as upon a promotion or other change in job responsibility.
+In general, base salary determinations are considered annually as part of the Committee's performance review process as well as upon a promotion or other change in job responsibility.
 Base salary is used as the basis for calculating annual and long-term incentive awards and in calculating payments that may be paid upon a change in control, as described below.